 Minimizes Urinary Tract Infections

-This measures the percentage of long-term residents who have experienced a UTI.
-UTI's could be an indication of worse hygiene protocols.
-Nevertheless, this datapoint can also be misleading for certain nursing homes due to inconsistent reporting standards for UTI's.
+This tells you the percentage of patients who suffered from a urinary tract infection.
+UTI's are considered to be a measure of the quality of nursing care .
+UTI's are routinely associated with worse hygiene protocols.
+Nevertheless, this metric could be skewed for certain facilities due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

 In The Heritage, 12.59% of Patients use Anti-Psychotic Medication

 This is the percent of residents who were given antipsychotic medications.
 While antipsychotic drugs may be helpful for many patients, it is important to ensure these drugs are being used appropriately.
 In some cases, high levels of antipsychotic drug use may indicate that a facility is using these drugs to subdue residents.

 In The Heritage, 21.99% of Patients use Anti-Anxiety Medication

 This indicates the percentage of residents prescribed antianxiety medications.
 Antianxiety medications are given to patients suffering from depression and anxiety.